Gijsbert Karel van Hogendorp: Religious ideas

 Van Hogendorp belonged to the Dutch Reformed Church.
 In his younger years he was not very much impressed by religion (he only showed interest in moral aspects of the Mosaic Law), but later on – when he was still a young man – he became a practising Christian.
 He was a typical middle-of-the-road Christian: he disliked the ultra orthodoxy as much as religious liberalism.
 He religious views could be described as quite enlightened.
 He was opposed to the religious and political opinions of the poet Willem Bilderdijk (his son Dirk on the other hand admired Bilderdijk very much) and preferred theologians like Prof Johannes van der Palm of the University of Leiden.
 Van der Palm was a keen (although quite conservative) supporter of textual criticism but dismissed higher criticism.
 Van Hogendorp preferred to read Van der Palm's (highly conservative) reconstruction of the text of the New Testament.

 When he was suffering from gout and unable to attend Church on Sunday, he used to read devotional literature.

 His brother Dirk

 His older brother, Dirk van Hogendorp (1761-1822), a military, was a General in the army of Napoleon and governor of Eastern Prussia.
 After Napoleon's escape from Elba and subsequent return to France, Dirk immediately sided with the Emperor.
 Napoleon named him governor of Nantes during his last hundred days in power.
-After the defeat of the Emperor, Dirk moved to Brasil and became a landowner.
+After the defeat of the Emperor, Dirk moved to Brazil and became a landowner.